BhuwanChandra/Blogging-Site/README.md

-#Blogger.tech
+# Blogger.tech
 <br>
-##THis is a blogging website where you can create your account and write blogs related to technology.
+## This is a blogging website where you can create your account and write blogs related to technology.